Destinations Greece Athens

 On the metro

-Athens has three metro lines and they cover almost everywhere you need. €1.20 a ride, €4.10 for a 24-hour pass.
-Line 3 goes direct to the airport (€9, 40 min, every 30 minutes).
-Buy a reloadable Ath.ena Card at any metro station kiosk.
-Cabs are cheap too — Beat (the local Uber) is the default app.
+Athens has three metro lines, and they cover almost everywhere you need. €1.20 a ride, €4.10 for a 24-hour pass.
+Line 3 runs direct to the airport (€9, 40 min, every 30 minutes).
+Buy a reloadable Ath.ena Card at any station kiosk.
+Cabs are cheap too, and Beat (the local Uber) is the default app.

 On August

-Don't, if you can help it.
-38°C+ heat, the Acropolis is unbearable by 10 a.m., and half the city's best restaurants close for two to three weeks as their staff go to the islands.
-May, early June, late September, and October are the windows when the city is at its best — long days, manageable heat, restaurants fully open.
+Don’t, if you can help it.
+38°C-plus heat, an Acropolis that’s unbearable by 10 a.m., and half the best kitchens closed for two or three weeks while the staff are on the islands.
+May, early June, late September, and October are the windows when the city is at its best: long days, manageable heat, everything open.

 On Mondays

-The Acropolis and most state museums open Mondays in summer (April–October), close Mondays in winter (November–March).
+The Acropolis and most state museums open on Mondays in summer (April–October) and close Mondays in winter (November–March).
 The National Archaeological Museum follows the same rule.
-Cross-check before you plan; the schedules change year to year and exceptions exist around national holidays.
+Cross-check before you plan, since the schedules shift year to year and holidays are exceptions.

 On strikes

-Greek transport workers — metro, buses, ferries, planes — strike with some frequency, often on short notice.
-They tend to be announced 24–48 hours in advance and last a single day.
-Check Apergia.gr for the up-to-date strike calendar before any ferry day, and build a buffer day into Saronic trips.
+Greek transport workers (metro, buses, ferries, planes) strike with some frequency, often on short notice.
+Most are announced 24–48 hours ahead and last a single day.
+Check Apergia.gr for the current strike calendar before any ferry day, and build a buffer day into Saronic trips.

 On tipping

 10% at table-service restaurants is standard; round up at casual places and bars.
-Souvlaki counters don't expect a tip.
-Service is often included on fine-dining bills (line item "servizio" or "service"), in which case 5% on top is plenty.
+Souvlaki counters don’t expect a tip.
+Service is often already on fine-dining bills (a line item reading servizio or service), in which case 5% on top is plenty.
 Cab drivers: round up to the nearest euro.

 On the Acropolis at sunset

 Closes at 7.30 p.m.
 April–October, earlier in winter.
-The last entry is 30 minutes before closing — and the south-slope entry queue gets cleared aggressively at 6 p.m.
-If you want the sunset Parthenon photograph, do it from Philopappos Hill across the way (free, no queue, eye-level view) rather than trying to game the Acropolis closing time.
+Last entry is 30 minutes before closing, and the south-slope queue gets cleared hard at 6 p.m.
+If you want the sunset Parthenon photograph, take it from Philopappos Hill across the way (free, no queue, eye-level) rather than gaming the Acropolis closing time.

 More Greece The rest of the country, in any order.